 Opinion

-ORDER AND OPINION
+ORDER & OPINION

-MARK T. PITTMAN UNITED STATES DISTRICT JUDGE
+Mark T. Pittman, UNITED STATES DISTRICT JUDGE

 The Constitution demands equal treatment under the law.
 Any racial classification subjecting a person to unequal treatment is subject to strict scrutiny.
 To withstand such scrutiny, the government must show that the racial classification is narrowly tailored to a compelling government interest.
-In this case, the Minority Business Development Agency's business center program provides services to certain races and ethnicities but not to others.
-Because the Government has not shown that doing so is narrowly tailored to a compelling government interest, it is preliminary enjoined from providing unequal treatment to Plaintiffs.
+In this case, the Minority Business Development Agency's business-center program provides services to certain races and ethnicities but not to others.
+Because the Government has not shown that doing so is narrowly tailored to a compelling government interest, it is preliminarily enjoined from providing unequal treatment to Plaintiffs.

 BACKGROUND